The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 A black tie optional wedding is one of the simplest dress codes out there.
 For men, it means you can wear a tux, but a nice dark suit is also acceptable.
 One key difference between this and black tie is that a necktie is much more common than a bowtie.
 For women, it follow the normal formal dress code logic, but shorter cocktail dresses are definitely acceptable across the board.

 Believe it or not, you don’t have to spend your savings to attend a formal wedding.
-This metallic dress from ASOS is glamorous and it’s hard to resist at the under-$100 price tag.
-From there, add on your favorite metallic accessories and you’ll be turning heads on a budget.
+This metallic jumpsuit from Anthropologie is glamorous and it’s hard to resist at the under-$200 price tag.
+From there, add on your favorite metallic accessories and you’ll be turning heads.

-Suits aren’t boring so don’t act like they are!
+Suits aren’t boring, so don’t act like they are!
 Instead of a plain blue suit, go with one like this one from Banana Republic, which has a subtle sharkskin pattern that looks sleek.
-Match that with a bold textured tie, like this red one from Michael Kors, and you’ll be the life of the party.
+Match that with a bold tie and you’ll be the life of the party.

 Dressy Casual Dress Code